 An app I love that integrates with my Google Calendar is Once Hub’s Schedule Once online scheduler.
 It allows clients and others I want to network with book appointments with me.
 All they do is click a link or button in my email or on my website and they are taken to see what times I am available.
 Then they can choose a date and time that coincides with their schedule.

 Schedule Once makes it hard for me to miss an appointment or double book them on my calendar.
-I just need to remember to enter things I’m doing like go to the dentist or drive time so it knows when I’m available.
+I just need to remember to enter personal things I’m doing like going to the dentist or driving time so it knows when I’m available.

-In addition to Google calendar, Schedule Once also works with Google Meet, Microsoft Teams, Go to Meeting, Cisco Webex Meetings, Microsoft Outlooks, Office 365, and iCloud Calendar, Salesforce, Infusion Soft, Gmail, Zapier, and Paypal.
+In addition to Google Calendar, Schedule Once also works with Google Meet, Microsoft Teams, Go to Meeting, Cisco Webex Meetings, Microsoft Outlooks, Office 365, iCloud Calendar, Salesforce, Infusion Soft, Gmail, Zapier, and Paypal.

 Turn off counter-productive distractions